Target groups

 About half of the Afghan population are children under the age of 15.
 Children as the most vulnerable group of society faces some serious health problems.
 In every 1,000 children, 50 of them die before age 5.
 Hundreds of thousands of children are malnourished due to poverty.

 Millions of children in Afghanistan do not have access to education and a majority of them are girls.
 Secondary schools for girls have been closed after the change of government in 2021.
-SCA is gravely concerned about the restrictions, which will have severe consequences for the future development of the country.
+The Solidarity Committee is gravely concerned about the restrictions, which will have severe consequences for the future development of the country.

-SCA set up its first schools in Afghanistan in the 1980s, with a special focus on girls in rural villages where no other schools were available.
+The Solidarity Committee set up its first schools in Afghanistan in the 1980s, with a special focus on girls in rural villages where no other schools were available.
 For 40 years, the Solidarity Committee for Afghanistan provided educational services for children in rural areas, mostly in remote villages where no other education was available.
 Preschool educational training was offered to children with disabilities who could then be enrolled in mainstream schools.
-In 2022, 130 000 children were enrolled in SCA schools, 65 percent of them girls.
-In 2023, SCA’s schools were handed over to provincial education authorities.
+In 2022, 130 000 children were enrolled in the schools of the Solidarity Committee, 65 percent of them girls.
+In 2023, the schools of the Solidarity Committee were handed over to provincial education authorities.

 People with disabilities